pingcap/docs/faq/deploy-and-maintain-faq.md

 ## Install and deploy FAQ

-TiUP is recommended for a production environment.
+[TiUP](/tiup/tiup-overview.md) is recommended for the production environment.
 See [TiUP Deployment](/production-deployment-using-tiup.md).

 ### Why the modified `toml` configuration for TiKV/PD does not take effect?